OasisVee/cornelli/README.md

 nelli keep "You are doing great, keep going..." -d 20d1h2m1s
 ```

-As time goes, you'll eventually be able to check back using the following command:
+As time goes, let this command surprise you once in a while if you feel like it:

 ```bash
 nelli mailbox